In response to concerns over how our financial institutions operate, we launched a piece of research on the issue of bank ownership in Australia.

 But the top 20 registered shareholders held 52.42% of Westpac’s ordinary shares—and that’s a controlling stake.
 The word 'nominee’ or 'custodian’ pops up in 11 of them.
 There’s an independent wealth management group, a closed-end fund, an investment management firm, and so on.
 Who is behind the actual shares would be, again, practically impossible to determine.

 The interconnection between the four banks may be even more pervasive, if even less direct.
-ANZ’s CEO since 2007 has been Mr. M R P Smith—who has been with HSBC for most of his 30-year career prior to joining ANZ.
-Since 1978, Mr Smith has held 'a wide variety of roles in Commercial, Institutional and Investment Banking, Planning and Strategy, Operations and General Management’, according to ANZ’s annual report, including as director of HSBC Australia Limited from 2004-2007, immediately before he became CEO of ANZ.
+ANZ’s CEO from 2007-2016 was Mr. M R P Smith—who had been with HSBC for most of his 30-year career prior to joining ANZ.
+Since 1978, Mr Smith had held 'a wide variety of roles in Commercial, Institutional and Investment Banking, Planning and Strategy, Operations and General Management’, according to ANZ’s annual report, including as director of HSBC Australia Limited from 2004-2007, immediately before he became CEO of ANZ.
 In 2008 ANZ also hired its group managing director of human resources and chief risk officer from HSBC, and in 2011 plucked its new global natural resources head from HSBC.

 Whoever it is that owns the big four banks, one thing is clear: if the same four custodian companies own similar chunks of each of the big four, there’s indication that the shareholders behind them do not want one bank to succeed at the expense of another.
 The optimal scenario is if all of them win together.
 And maintain their dominant position, of course.